simoncozens/fonts-and-layout/opentype.md

 ## And more tables!

 We've looked at all of the compulsory tables in an OpenType font; there are many other tables which can also be present.
+There are tables which handle vertical typesetting, and tables which allow you to position the baseline at different places for different scripts; tables which give hints on how to justify lines, or resize mathematical symbols; tables which help with hinting, and tables which contain bitmaps, vector graphics, and color font information.
+For more on how these tables work, it's best to read the [OpenType specification itself](https://docs.microsoft.com/en-us/typography/opentype/spec/).

-XXX
+In fact, why stop there?
+There's nothing to stop you defining your own table structure and adding it to your font; the font is just a database.
+If you want to add a `SHKS` table which contains the complete works of Shakespeare, you can do that; software which doesn't recognise the table will simply ignore it, so it'll still be a perfectly valid font.
+(Yes, I have tried this.)
+TTX will even happily dump it out for you, even if it doesn't know how to interpret it.
+The Graphite font rendering software, developed by SIL, uses this method to embed advanced features inside the fonts, such as automatic collision avoidance and word kerning (character kerning across a space boundary), in custom Graphite-specific tables.

 Finally, there is one more table which we haven't mentioned, but without which nothing would work: the very first table in the font, called the Offset Table, tells the system which tables are contained in the font file and where they are located within the file.
 If we were to look at our dummy OpenType font file in a hex editor, we would see some familiar names at the start of the file: